backstage/backstage/packages/test-utils/report.api.md

 // @public
 export type LogFuncs = 'log' | 'warn' | 'error';

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "analytics" has more than one declaration; you need to add a TSDoc member reference selector
-//
 // @public @deprecated
 export class MockAnalyticsApi implements AnalyticsApi {
   // (undocumented)